 Foundations for our hearts and minds

 Soon at Foundation Church we shall be embarking on a new venture together – the New City Catechism.
-The catechism is a teaching tool that crystallises the foundational beliefs of the Christian faith and enables us to embed them in our hearts and minds through memorisation and discussion, both in our homes and together as we gather.
+The catechism is a teaching tool that crystallises the foundational beliefs of the Christian faith.
+This enables us to embed them in our hearts and minds through memorisation and discussion, both in our homes and together as we gather.

-Catechisms are an age-old teaching technique but they have largely fallen out of use in contemporary church circles, perhaps because they were seen as dry and irrelevant or even that they were abandoned in favour of practices deemed to produce more immediate results.
+Catechisms are an age-old teaching technique but they have largely fallen out of use in contemporary church circles.
+Perhaps this is because they are seen as dry and irrelevant or just that they didn’t produce instantaneous, dramatic results.

 Christians are called to ‘guard the deposit of truth’ and to ‘contend for the faith once delivered to the saints’.
 In order to do this we must know what we believe and why we believe it.
 This is where the catechism comes in.

 The New City Catechism consists of 52 questions and answers.
 Together at Foundation we will commit to reading, memorising and discussing one question and answer per week.
 We have a copy of the New City Catechism book available for each family, couple or individual but it is also available as a smartphone app via the usual sources.

 Each page contains the question, the answer (both in child-friendly and adult forms), a supporting scripture passage and some handy visual icons to aid memorisation (view here).